 I know these tactics work because I’ve used them all and have gotten results.
 In fact, I landed one of my biggest clients by cold pitch (I’d contacted them twice previously and the third time was the charm).
 All you have to do is have a plan and work it consistently.

-About: Dwaynia Wilkerson is the owner of Prose & Pens a content writing agency specializing in content that's clear, concise, and conversational.
+About: Dwaynia Wilkerson is the owner of Prose & Pens, a content writing agency that helps CEO, leaders, and founders use content to build their personal brands.